Frequently Asked Questions

 I heard my child could buy ice cream once a week; what does that mean?

 Ice cream is available to buy on most Thursdays at lunch.
-For the 2017-2018 school year, the ice cream costs $1.00.
+For the 2018-2019 school year, the ice cream cost was $1.00.
 Cookies (also 1 buck) are available for purchase on Tuesdays.
 Kids can bring cash in their lunch box or get a ticket when they buy hot lunch.

 Are there any restrictions on what my child can bring for lunch?